elisemercury/csap-bot/README.md

 * Consistent design
 * Pre-formatted layouts
 * No mailerlists
-* Easily retrievable from wihtin the Webex App
+* Easily retrievable from within the Webex App
 * with a small touch of innovation :smirk:

 ## Bot Usage